pasqal-io/emulators/docs/advanced/resource_estimation.md

 # Estimating the memory consumption of a simulation

 The presence of the `max_bond_dim` and `max_krylov_dim` [config](config.md) parameters means an upper bound on memory consumption can be computed.
-By limiting the `max_bond_dim` of a simulation, it can be guaranteed to run for arbitrary times for an arbitrary number of qubits.
+By limiting the `max_bond_dim` of a simulation to make it fit in the available hardware memory, it can be guaranteed to run for arbitrary times for an arbitrary number of qubits.
 Of course, the sources of error described on the [error page](errors.md) imply that limiting the memory consumption of the program will negatively impact the quality of the results once a certain threshold is exceeded.
 The page in [this link](convergence.md) outlines a case study to determine whether emulation results are accurate.
-This page will outline how to estimate the memory consumption of a simulation, given `max_bond_dim`, `max_krylov_dim` and $N$, the latter being the number of qubits to be simulated.
+This page will outline how to estimate the memory consumption of a simulation, for a given `max_bond_dim`, a Krylov subspace of size `max_krylov_dim`, and for $N$ being the number of qubits to be simulated.

-There are four contributions to the peak memory consumption of EMU-MPS
+There are four contributions to the peak memory consumption of EMU-MPS that will be discussed in the next sections:

 - the state
 - the baths
-- the krylov space
+- the Krylov space
 - temporary tensors

 ## Contribution from the state